Dance Science Major

 Performance

-The Dance Program also offers students the capability to work with guest artists in master classes, watch performances, and learn repertoire.
+Students have to opportunity to work with guest artists in master classes, watch performances and learn repertoire.
 This gives students a unique opportunity to work with a variety of professionals in the field while building their resumes.
-Guest artists within the program often include dance scientists, accomplished choreographers, renowned teachers, and professional dancers.
+Guest artists within the program often include dance scientists, accomplished choreographers, renowned teachers and professional dancers.

 - Student Choreography Showcases